Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Theoretical results

 \section{Theoretical results}

-Recall from the method discussed in the previous section, our predictions of new data $X$ would be $\hat{Y}(X,(D_s,\tilde{D}_t)) = \hat{Y}(X,D_s) + \hat{Y}(X,\tilde{D}_t')$.
-In this section, our goal is to obtain a non-asymptotic upper bound for the Mean Squared Error (MSE) in the target domain, \( \textstyle \mathbb{E}\big[(\hat{Y}(X,(D_s,\tilde{D}_t)) - f_t(X))^2\big] \).
-Since our algorithm fits two centered random forest models, first to the response in the source data and then to the residuals in the target data, the overall MSE is controlled by the MSE errors of these two models.
-Our proof, therefore, analyzes the MSE of these two models separately.
-While the source domain CRF uses uniform weights for the features as in \cite{klusowski2021sharp}, the CRF fit to residuals in the target domain requires special treatment since the weights the features receive $\b p_t$ are determined through sample distance covariance computed in an independent sample through sample splitting $(D_t'')$.
+In this section, our goal is to obtain a non-asymptotic upper bound for the Mean Squared Error (MSE) in the target domain, which is, \( \textstyle \mathbb{E}\big[(\hat{Y}(\mathbf{X},(D_s,\tilde{D}_t)) - f_t(\mathbf{X}))^2\big] \).
+In doing so, we also clarify why the methodology works.
+Since our algorithm fits two centered random forest models, first to the response in the source data (source CRF) and then to the residuals in the target data (residual CRF), the overall MSE is controlled by the MSE errors of these two models.
+While the source CRF uses uniform weights for the features as in \cite{klusowski2021sharp}, the residual CRF in the target domain requires special treatment since the weights the features receive $\bb p_t$ are determined through sample distance covariance computed in an independent sample through sample splitting $(D_t'')$.